 Joining Sections

-Joining hardware can be found in a package mounted to the front of the shipping skid.
-Refer to publication MV-0S050 for level floor surface requirements.
+Joining hardware can be found in a package that is mounted to the front of the shipping skid.
+See publication MV-QS050 for level floor surface requirements.

-IMPORTANT For arc-resistant cabinets, see Chapter 2 on page 23.
+IMPORTANT For arc resistant cabinets, see Chapter 3 for special instructions.